 Guest Post by Skornia Allison.
-For information on submitting guest posts, see our guidelines here.

 How do we evaluate a human capital management technology or software to make sure it fulfills all of our recruiting needs?
 With the countless solutions out there, making a pick can be quite difficult.
 While someone is trying to sell you a product that is configurable and easy-to-use, someone else may be pitching about the features of their product that are hard to find.
 Most of what of what you should be selecting depends on what is fit for your organization and its recruiting needs.
 If you’re not a large company, you may not need highly advanced software with extensive options.
 You could be a small/medium sized organization looking for simplistic solutions to fulfill only the most basic of needs.